ably/features/README.md

 The data and code files in this repository are incubating as a prototype, formulating the foundations of Ably's approach to SDK feature tracking going forwards.

-These are the pivotal components:
+Within the data and code files in this repository, these are the pivotal components:

 | Component | Purpose |
 | ---- | ------- |